Salim L. Lewis: Early life

 Salim or "Cy" was born Salim Lissner Lewis on October 5, 1908, in Brookline, Massachusetts, to Max Lewis and Hattie Lissner Lewis, Orthodox Jews.
 Their marriage was their first and only.
 Cy was their first child; a sister, Isabel Alma Lewis, was born later.
 She married Sam Kantor and had a number of children, one of whom survived to adulthood and is a physician practicing in San Francisco.
 Max, who was 46 at his son's birth, was born in western Russia or eastern Poland in 1862, and came to The United States in 1877 at 15, at which time he changed his last name to Lewis.
 Max declined to reveal his given name to his son, his daughter, or to his first born grandson.
 Max's wife, Hattie Lissner, was born in Massachusetts of German Jewish parents who immigrated in the mid 19th century.
 Salim L. Lewis attended Boston University for three semesters, and dropped out because he could not afford tuition.
 Though he was asthmatic, he played left guard in weekend professional football in Boston for a while (a time when professional football paid $50–$75 a game).
 In 1927, he moved to Philadelphia for a short time to sell shoes.
 Salim L. Lewis married once.
-His wife Diana came to their marriage having married twice to Jewish men.
+His wife Diana came to their marriage having been married twice to Jewish men.
 She had had children by neither husband.
 Her maiden name was Diana Frances Bonnor.
 Her mother's maiden name was Laura Felger.
 Diana's father was Frederick Charles Dempster Bonnor, and he was called Fred.
 Fred Bonnor was an Englishman who came to the states alone when he was 15.
 He was the youngest of three sons.
 His marriage to Laura was their only marriage, and Diana was their only child; Salim and Diana had four children, three boys and a girl, in that order: Salim B. Lewis; Roger B. Lewis; John B. Lewis; and Bonnie Lewis.